Total Pageviews

 "Have you thought of getting the Mysterious X to help?" said the Boson.

-"I'm not familiar with than one," I said.
-"What does he specializes in?"
+"I'm not familiar with that one," I said.
+"What does he specialize in?"
 I said.

 "Yeah well, that's the mystery too I guess," said the Boson, "but I happen to know he's hard up for cash.
 Inexplicable entities have to eat too."